 Suzan’s vision of restoring Tahi to a nature and wetland sanctuary and ecological retreat has also helped to enhance our community.
 From just one employee on the land when we began, Tahi now has up to 50 staff during busy seasons – looking after our bees, collecting our honey, running our cafe and bee education centre, planting trees, restoring our wetlands and caring for the land in every way.

-Professor Neil Mitchell (MA, MSc, PhD) is a lecturer and researcher at the University of Auckland, and specialises in understanding the ecosystems of northern New Zealand, together with their protection and restoration.
-Neil has a particular interest in the restoration of plant systems to create suitable habitat for birdlife, including Tiritiri Matangi Sanctuary, North of Auckland.
+Dr Neil Mitchell (MA, MSc, PhD) was a lecturer and researcher at the University of Auckland, now an independent consultant ecologist.
+He specialises in understanding the ecosystems of northern New Zealand, together with their protection and restoration.
+Neil has a particular expertise in the restoration of plant systems to create suitable habitat for birdlife, one example being the Tiritiri Matangi Open Sanctuary, north of Auckland.

 PROFESSOR JOHN CRAIG